sassoftware/saspy/saspy/doc/source/install.rst

     'classpath' : cp,

 Also worth noting: these five JAR files are compatible with both Windows and Unix client systems.
+So you can copy the jars from whatever system
+SAS is installed on, to your client (where python is running), even if one is Unix and the other is Windows (either way).

 .. note::
     If you have a \\u or \\U in your classpath string, like: "c:\\User\\sastpw\\...', you will have to use either